BenjaminMary/gofi/README.md

     - record expenses per user, account and category
     - manage recurrent expenses or gains
     - handle multiple bank accounts per user and allow transfer between them
+    - handle multiple categories per user and allow budgeting for each, 2 budgeting options:
+        - reset the budget each period
+        - keep the rest of the last budget period and add it to the next
     - validate or cancel each record
     - import CSV files to insert/update data in bulk
     - export CSV files to keep/use all the data with other apps